 Book multiple Philharmonia Orchestra events in the same transaction to receive discounts of up to 30%.
 Not available on Premium seats.
 Discounts only apply to events within one season.

-Get priority booking for the Classical Season 2019/20 and access to an exclusive Cafe-Bar on the top floor of Royal Festival Hall before or after your concert.
+Enjoy stunning river views in an exclusive Members’ Cafe-Bar on the top floor of Royal Festival Hall before or after your concert.

 Try changing the date selection, or other filters and searching again